s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 f $! x = x `seq` f x
 ~~~~

-With it, we can then write our example function as
+With it, we can write our example function as

 ~~~~{.haskell}
 myFun :: Int -> (Int, Int)